atskae/computer-graphics/tinyrenderer/lesson-2-triangle-rasterization.md

 ![Negative x light source](images/negative_x_light_source_pos.png)

 I actually expected this to be brighter on the left side.
+I also verified that tinyrenderer's implementation also produces the same image.

 The light gets dimmer if we make the z-value closer to zero, so I guess the front-most part of the face is at -1.0...?